lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Verse 1.** Affliction as it comes to saints from men of the world.

-1\.Reason for it—enmity of the serpent's seed.
+1\.
+Reason for it—enmity of the serpent's seed.

-2\.Modes of its display—persecution, ridicule, slander, disdain, etc.
+2\.
+Modes of its display—persecution, ridicule, slander, disdain, etc.

-3\.Comfort under it.
+3\.
+Comfort under it.
 So persecuted they the prophets: so the Master.
 It is their nature.
 They cannot kill the soul.
 It is but for a time, etc.

 **Verses 1-2.**

-1\.How far persecution for righteousness' sake may go.
+1\.
+How far persecution for righteousness' sake may go.

 a) It may be great: "afflicted", "afflicted."